BSD Router Project - Customised for HUBS

 completely, purging all state, etc. This means that since you

-are most likely connected with ssh(1)
+are most likely connected with ssh(1), your

 session will be killed.
 Not to worry, it's slightly